 Cut to Easter Sunday and we were celebrating again.
 If there’s ever any excuse to decorate at my family home then, you best believe that we’ll be decorating.
 The Easter spread included our tree where we have the little tradition of hanging ornaments from a continental Easter market and many a Great British garden centre.

 For dessert we took the lemons that life gives you and made a lemon crunch pie – the definitive family favourite.
+We use a retro family recipe, cracking out the canned condensed milk and bashing a jumbo packet of biscuits.
 We also happened to have flowers all over the house from mum’s birthday, so Springtime was felt in vases.
-That afternoon, we watched Paddington 2 and I love this film for it’s message of inclusion.
+That afternoon, we watched Paddington 2 and I love this film for its message of inclusion.
 With an expatriate grandma who came to Hackney in the 50s from Jamaica, I feel that the whole stranger welcomed into a foreign land is especially poignant, so, bless Paddington, his ethos of kindness and, of course, his faultless manners.

 It’s possibly a good place to mention here that I’m not the biggest fan of chocolate – unless it’s baked into a cake.
 Ingenuity with the obligatory Easter gifting really made me smile and I was pleased to receive a beautiful egg from L’Occitane filled with some rather delicious bath time goodies.
 It’s very easy to be at your happiest this time of year with all the promise and potential for a blossoming Spring which unfolds gently into a much needed long Summer.